Plozel/Tutorials/Git and GitHub - Introduction.md

 git --version
 ```

-All is well if it returns details about your Git version.
+All is well if it returns details about your Git version. <br>
-Otherwise, you probably need to install Git.
+Otherwise, you probably need to install Git ([Click here for an installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

 #### <ins> Configuring Name & Email: <ins />